 – For Lists, such as Items, Customer, & Vendors, some lesser used and newer fields are not supported.
 These fields include credit card fields for names and units of measure, the MPN, and location information for items.

 QuickBooks can import most data using IIF files.
 Different types of IIF files can be created using our tools.

-QuickBooks will import most types of Transactions, most types of List records, and also Budgets and other data.
+QuickBooks will import most types of financial transactions, time records, most types of list records, and budgets using IIF files.

-It can also import and export memorized reports, but not using IIF files.
-Instead, you can export these reports directly from the Memorized reports list using Premier and Enterprise versions (most recent versions.)
+Import and export memorized reports, but not using IIF files.
+Instead, you can export these reports directly from the Memorized reports list using Premier or Enterprise.

-It can import and export Custom Templates for sales transactions (Invoices, Credit Memos, …) from the Templates list.
-(We’re not sure if Premier and above is required for this.)
+Import and export Custom Templates for sales transactions (Invoices, Credit Memos, …) from the Templates list.

 IIF stands for Intuit Interchange Format, a file format for importing data into financial software.
 QuickBooks will export IIF files that contain lists & will import IIF files that contain both lists & transactions.
 The format is daunting for many non-programmer types.
 Several of our tools make it easier, including the IIF Transaction Creator, the List Importer, and the Transaction Copier.

 QuickBooks doesn’t support my bank or credit card for online banking.
 How can I import my Online Banking data into QuickBooks?